williaml33moore/bathtub/docs/_posts/2024-06-30-mock_steps.markdown

 Therefore, my mock step will also be a UVM sequence class that implements the `step_definition_interface.` Which is to say, the mock step will in fact _be_ a step definition.
 It's not a mock in the traditional sense.
-It's more a concrete implementation that provides some special functionality.
+It's more a concrete implementation that provides some minimal special functionality.

 A bathtub step definition uses the `Given`, `When`, and `Then` macros to implement the required `step_definition_interface` methods, and to specify the step string that triggers this step.
 Since I only want to use one mock step, it needs to match every possible step string.